Retail and Fast Food Workers Union: Industrial approach

 RAFFWU is highly critical of a number of aspects of the SDA which covers the same industries.
 Some of these practices include the negotiation of workplace agreements which reduced wages below Award rates, the former's lack of political independence, its socially conservative stances towards abortion and same-sex marriage, as well as its perceived "undemocratic" and "top-down" nature.

 RAFFWU is currently registered as an incorporated association, not an employee organisation, due to "industry coverage restrictions".
 As such, RAFFWU is currently unable to obtain Right of Entry permits.
 RAFFWU is able to be heard in dealings with the Fair Work Commission in numerous proceedings in its own right including as bargaining representative and as a concerned union in Award Review proceedings.
-They are also able to represent employees in an individual capacity and have been involved in the negotiation and termination of many enterprise bargaining agreements which involved hearings in the Fair Work Commission.

-In 2020, the Federal Court of Australia found RAFFWU acted in the national interest when prosecuting the Tantex litigation.